 And when it comes to marketing, it is absolutely essential to be prepared to adjust your strategy when it's not working.

 Don't be complacent

 "When we are successful, we tend to go out and celebrate," he explains.
 "This in itself is usually a mistake.
 What we should do is capitalise on our success.
 For example, if you have a winning mailing or email, follow up.
-An email sent out the next day that repeats one that worked will get 80 to 90 per cent of the response.
-A follow-up mailing sent out two weeks later will usually get 50 per cent of the response."
+An email sent out the next day that repeats one that worked will get 80% to 90% of the response.
+A follow-up mailing sent out two weeks later will usually get 50% of the response."

 Drayton Bird believes we learn more from failure than success.
 "We are forced to ask ourselves what went wrong - and we learn," he says.
 "As I have had far, far more failures than most people, I have learned a lot."